 - Replacing a device that is not identical to the one being replaced (different type, size, location or used for different purpose.
 If you are replacing a device that is identical, no permit is required).

 - Estimated cost of instalment

 - Name, address, telephone numbers of owner and contractor

 - Size, type and purpose of each device

 How do I get a permit and book inspections?

 Building permit applications are required to be submitted electronically.
-You can apply for a permit and book inspections through the Building Services online portal.
+You can apply for a permit and book inspections through the Guelph Permit and Application System.
 Please allow 48 hours’ notice for inspections.